bhaggi007/portfolioProjectWithHTMLCSS/README.md

    b.
 Need to style the paragraph

 Work on below still needs to be started 4.
 Main section -3 --> recent work with different companies 5.
 Main section -4 --> Companies with whih collaborated 6.
 Main section -5 --> Startup products created 7.
 Main section -6 --> Testimonials 8.
 Footer section --> for connecting and collaborating
+Started trying to maintain a daily log here.
+23 Augugst 2022
+Adding a dummy content as not keeping well.
+24th Auggust 2022

-Adding a dummy content as not keepin well.
+Adding a dummy content as not keeping well.